100Starlings/rubyblok/README.md

 rails g rubyblok:install
 ```

-Now let's generate and run a migration to create the `page` table:
+Now let's generate and run a migration to create the `pages` table and the `Page` model:
 ```bash
 rails g rubyblok:migration PAGE